 Financial assets at fair value through profit or loss comprise financial securities held-for-trading which are acquired principally for the purpose of selling in the short-term and instruments so designated by management upon inception.
-Financial assets at fair value through profit or loss are initially recognised at fair value and transaction costs are expensed in the income statement.
-Unrealised gains or losses arising from changes in fair value are included in the income statement in the period in which they arise.
+Financial assets at fair value through profit or loss are initially recognised at fair value and transaction costs are expensed in the statement of comprehensive income.
+Unrealised gains or losses arising from changes in fair value are included in the statement of comprehensive income in the period in which they arise.
 Derivatives are also categorised as held for trading unless they are designated as hedging instruments.